 Henry R. Hertzfeld (lecture 5) is a Research Professor of Space Policy and International Affairs at the Elliott School of International Affairs, George Washington University and an Adjunct Professor of Law at GW.
 He also served as Director of the Space Policy Institute from 2017-2021.
 Dr. Hertzfeld is an expert in the legal, economic, and policy issues of space and advanced technological development and has served as a Senior Economist and Policy Analyst at both NASA and the National Science Foundation.
 He is the author of many articles on both legal and economic issues concerning space and technology and teaches courses in Space Law and Space Economics.

-Laura Montgomery (lecture 5) is an adjunct professor of space law at Catholic University’s Columbus School of Law, and the proprietor of Ground Based Space Matters, LLC, where she specializes in regulatory space law, with an emphasis on commercial space transportation and the Outer Space Treaties.
+Laura Montgomery (lecture 5) is the proprietor of Ground Based Space Matters, LLC, where she specializes in regulatory space law, with an emphasis on commercial space transportation and the Outer Space Treaties.
+She has testified to both the House and Senate space committees, and was an adjunct professor of space law at Catholic University’s Columbus School of Law.
 Ms. Montgomery spent over two decades with the Federal Aviation Administration.
 During her tenure there, she served as the manager of the Space Law Branch in the FAA’s Office of the Chief Counsel.

 Namrata Goswami (lecture 6) is an independent scholar on space policy and Great Power Politics.
 She is a Faculty Associate at the Thunderbird School of Global Management, Arizona State University for their Executive Masters in Global Management, Space Policy, Leadership and Finance degree.
 She is a consultant for Space Fund Intelligence and a guest lecturer at the seminar on “India Today: Economics, Politics, Innovation & Sustainability”, Emory University.
 She was subject matter expert in international affairs with Futures Laboratory, Alabama.
 She worked as Research Fellow at MP-Institute for Defence Studies and Analyses, New Delhi; a visiting Fellow at Peace Research Institute, Oslo, Norway; La Trobe University, Melbourne, Australia; University of Heidelberg, Germany; Jennings-Randolph Senior Fellow, United States Institute of Peace; and was a Fulbright Senior Fellowship Awardee.
 She was awarded the Minerva grant by Office of the U.S. Secretary of Defense to study great power competition in outer space.
 In April 2019, Dr. Goswami testified before the U.S-China Economic and Security Review Commission on China’s space program.
 Her co-authored book, Scramble for the Skies: The Great Power Competition to Control the Resources of Outer Space was published 2020 by Lexington Press; Rowman and Littlefield.
 Her book on The Naga Ethnic Movement for a Separate Homeland was published in 2020 by Oxford University Press.
 She has published widely to include in The Diplomat, the Economic Times, The Washington Post, Ad Astra, Asia Policy, Live Encounters Magazine, Cairo Review.
 She was invited in November 2019 to share about her life and her work at a Tedx event held at the Rosa Parks Museum, Montgomery, Alabama.
 She is currently working on two academic book projects, one on China’s Grand Strategy and Notions of Territoriality and the other on Spacepower Theory and Practice: Case Studies of U.S. China, India, Russia and Japan.